 Have you ever thought that scholarships are only for valedictorians and jocks?
 Actually, thousands of scholarships are given away every year that apply to everyone.

-Although it’s harder to receive, you might qualify for a merit based scholarship for the arts and athletics as well as for academics.
+Although it’s harder to receive, you might qualify for a merit based scholarship for the arts and athletics.

 You can apply for a scholarship based on financial need.
 When you enter college, you will have to fill out a free application for federal student aid (FAFSA).
 This form asks you to identify your assets, income, and dependency status and determines your expected family contribution (EFC).

 You could end up receiving financial aid from the federal government and from your state government.

 Private colleges also provide financial aid to students.
 For private colleges, you will still complete a FAFSA.